For Restaurants

 Punch charges per organization, not per location or per employee.
 Owners never count against your seat cap.
 A six-person team pays for six seats whether they work at one shop or three.
 No per-server fees, no per-location surcharges, no surprise upgrades when you hire.

-Over 40 hours/week at 1.5× by default.
-California presets handle daily OT and double-time.
-Set custom thresholds if your state has its own rules.
+Over 40 hours per week at 1.5× by default.
+California preset adds the 8-hour daily threshold (1.5×) and the 12-hour daily double-time threshold (2×).
+Custom thresholds available if your state has its own.

 • Weekly or bi-weekly pay periods

-Mark a period paid, export to your payroll provider, and the cycle closes cleanly.
-Bi-weekly orgs see two-week summaries; weekly orgs see one.
-Your call.
+Mark a period paid, export the hours, and the cycle closes.
+Bi-weekly orgs see two-week summaries with per-workweek overtime calculated correctly underneath; weekly orgs see one.
+Your payroll cycle, your call.

 • Universal iPhone, iPad, and web